gocreateio/honey-rfcs/text/0002-reminders.md

 ### PRESS RELEASE

-Today, the GoCreate community announced the Honey, AI-Powered Virtual Assistant for busy professionals, business owners or anyone who needs a personal virtual assistant.
+Today, the GoCreate community announced the Honey, AI-Powered Virtual Assistant
+for young entrepreneurs who need productivity improvement with a personal virtual assistant.

+Sometimes, it is not easy to balance life and work in startup life, especially for young entrepreneurs.
+Having someone who can listen, assist, or advise is vital.
+Even if someone is not a human but a digital, AI-powered assistant.
+The assistant, who can automate your routine tasks, help you to unleash creativity and deliver business value.

-Just say 'honey' and ask her anything.
+Just say `honey` and ask her anything.
 She will listen, learn, and do her best to help with information or knowledge you need at any time.

 Now, she knows how to conduct a secretary job for you.
 Just ask her, and she will set a reminder, reschedule, cancel, or snooze it.